tvhieuit/markdown/README.md

 ## License

-NANJFrameworks is available under the MIT license.
+NANJ SDK is available under the MIT license.
 See the LICENSE file for more info.